-Because only you know your Master Password – and the 4-digit PIN code you can set up on our iOS and Android mobile apps –, no one else can access your data if your phone or computer is lost or stolen.
+Because only you know your Master Password, or else the 4-digit PIN code you can set up on our iOS and Android mobile apps, no one else can access your data if your phone or computer is lost or stolen.

 Note that when a wrong PIN code is entered three times on iOS or Android, Dashlane then asks for the full Master Password.

 Removing access to your account of one of your devices

 For added security, you can remotely disable Dashlane on any device by signing in to your account on the web app, clicking on "My account" in the bottom left corner of the page, and on "Manage Devices".

 Note that the Dashlane web app is not available on Internet Explorer.
 To access the web app, please use Chrome, Firefox, or Edge.